Phonics: Russia

 observers report that the Russian system in beginning reading is "strictly phonetic".
-However, there are no separate phonics lessons, drill periods, drill books, exercises or "gadgets" as you might see in typical American schools.
+However, there are no separate phonics lessons, drill periods, drill books, exercises or "gadgets" as one might have seen in typical US schools.
 Instead, each new letter-sound is introduced at once in meaningful words the children can pronounce as soon as they know the sound of the new letter.
 There are no "blending" of the sounds, or "crutches" such as equating the sound of /s/ with a snake.
 Instead, "all learning is by eye and ear in tandem", and the association is formed solely between the printed symbol and its sound.
 And finally, each lesson makes use of exercises to confirm comprehension.

-Amongst 50 countries, the Russian Federation achieved the highest score (581) in Reading Literacy for fourth graders according to the 2016 Progress in International Reading Literacy Study (PIRLS).
+Amongst 50 countries, the Russian Federation achieved the highest score (581) in Reading Literacy for students in their fourth year of school according to the 2016 Progress in International Reading Literacy Study (PIRLS).